 If you agree, you are on your way to muscle building in your 40s and over.

-It’s true that as we age, our metabolism slows down and you might have an aching joint or muscle pain, or something else to put you off; but frankly, that doesn’t change anything.
+It’s true that as we age, our metabolism slows down, plus our testosterone levels will also start to fall (check our testosterone boosting article).
+You might also have a few aching joints or muscle pain, or something else to put you off; but frankly, that doesn’t change anything.

 It is just a different routine for people who have hit their 40s.